devJUKI/tiktok-to-instagram-uploader/readme.md

 }
 ```

-We get first (nested) id ("id": "XXXXXXXXXXX") <- Instagram account id
+3. Extract the Instagram account id from the nested response:
+    - "id": "XXXXXXXXXXX" (This is the Instagram account ID).

+Note:
-Accounts are limited to 25 API-published posts within a 24 hour period.
-Carousels count as a single post.
+- Accounts are limited to **25 API-published posts** within a **24-hour period**.
+- **Carousels count as a single post**.